-- I. Bequests and Gifts.
-All undesignated bequests shall be considered gifts to the Foundation.
-All undesignated gifts up to \$1,500 will be considered gifts to the Church.
-When undesignated gifts over \$1,500 are received by the Church, the donor will be contacted if possible and asked whether the donor wants the donation to go to the Church or the Foundation.
-If no contact is possible the donation will go to the Church.
-Gifts and bequests with a specific purpose designated (other than a designation to the Foundation), payments on pledges for current year church expenses, payments on capital campaign pledges, and all moneys received in worship service collection plates (except moneys designated to the Foundation) shall go to the Church. - II.
-Gift Acceptance Committee.
-The Gift Acceptance Committee shall be composed of the Foundation Board of Stewards sitting as a committee of the whole.
+- D. All undesignated gifts under \$3,000 received by the First Unitarian Church of Portland will go to the Church.
+When undesignated gifts of under \$3,000 are received by the Church, the donor will be contacted, if possible, and asked whether s/he wants the donation to go to the Church or Foundation.
+If no contact is possible, the donation will go to the Church. - E. Gifts and bequests with the specific purpose designated (other than a designation to the Foundation) such as payment on pledges for current year church expenses, payment on capital campaign pledges and all moneys received in worship service collection plates (except moneys designated to the Foundation) shall go to the Church.

+II.
+The Gift and Bequest Acceptance Committee shall be composed of the Foundation Board of Stewards sitting as a committee of the whole.
 When deemed necessary the Committee shall consult legal counsel or other appropriate professionals.